 3. Ignore the negative stories.
 For every negative story there are many positive stories and those are the ones to focus on.
 You are looking at joining one of the most rewarding professions on offer, embrace it and enjoy that journey.
 Be proud.
 You are going to be teacher!

-If you’re interested in a career in teaching, the Initial Teacher Training programme at LJMU was rated the best in Merseyside by Ofsted; find out what courses are on offer within the School of Education.
+If you’re interested in a career in teaching, visit LJMU to find out why our Initial Teacher Training programmes were rated Outstanding and Good by Ofsted – the best combination achieved in Merseyside.
+Explore the different teacher training routes on offer within the School of Education.